Nature walks, ecotherapy

 - Breathe deeply and comfortably, smelling the fresh air.
 Immerse yourself in the sights and sounds of the natural world, and take it all in without overthinking or overprocessing.
 Enjoy the greenness of the trees, the swaying of plant life in the wind, the singing of the birds.
 If you see something particularly interesting, allow yourself to appreciate it gently.

 - Let the sense of lovingkindness that nature gives us fill you with each breath.
-If you feel it is appropriate, you mind want to give gentle thanks quietly for the beauty of the world and its serene stillness.
+If you feel it is appropriate, you might want to give gentle thanks quietly for the beauty of the world and its serene stillness.

 - Walk for as long as you like.

 Retreating into nature has long been used to clear the mind.
-Henry David Thoreau famously went to Walden Pond to "live deliberately" to to learn "what it had to teach."
+Henry David Thoreau famously went to Walden Pond to "live deliberately" to learn "what it had to teach."
 John Muir, who helped develop the national park system in the US, called natural areas "places for rest, inspiration, and prayers" and encouraged those who lived in cities to take time in nature for spiritual and emotional renewal.
 The Buddha spoke of the natural world's beauty as a great source for spiritual joy, and St. Francis of Assisi used its beauty as evidence of the glory and benevolence of God.

 If walking in genuine wilderness, or in an area with dangerous wildlife or terrain, take all the precautions necessary for any sensible hiker.
 Make sure somebody knows where you are.
 Try to avoid long walks in excessively hot or cold weather, especially in secluded areas.
 Bring water and give any wild animals a wide berth.
 Do not walk alone after dark!